freiheit-com/fuava_simplebatch/README.md

 The fetcher extracts the timestamp of each file from the file name and moves all files except the newest one to a predefined directory for skipped files.

-The processor is actually a composition of two processors, the first one downloading the file and the second one moving it after downloading to a predefined directory for archived files.
+The processor moves the file after downloading to a predefined directory for archived files.

 The adapter writes the file while providing logging about the progress.